Home

 a) top left corner: the buildings around the Pantheon were pulled down in the 1880s;

-b) center of the map: in the second half of the XIXth century the street between Collegio Romano and Piazza della Minerva was enlarged by pulling down the buildings on its north side and by modifying the monastery next to S. Marta;
+b) centre of the map: in the second half of the XIXth century the street between Collegio Romano and Piazza della Minerva

 The different colours group the monuments which are shown in the same page.